KFrancis25/Project-2/README.md

   - 30% is allocated to wants (e.g., entertainment, dining out).
   - 20% is allocated to savings or paying down debt.

-- **Income Tracking (Bi-weekly/Weekly)**: Users can input their income on a bi-weekly or weekly basis to match their pay schedule and budget accordingly.
+- **Income Tracking (Bi-weekly/Weekly)**: Users can input their income bi-weekly or weekly to match their pay schedule and budget accordingly.

 - **Budget (Monthly/Weekly/Daily)**: The tool allows users to set and adjust their budget on a monthly, weekly, or daily basis depending on their financial needs.